Get the reportMore

 IT organizations can choose to outsource many kinds of functional and non-functional testing activities to TaaS service providers.
 Some highlights include:

-Application Security Testing - The purpose of application security testing is to identify potential vulnerabilities or attack vectors that could be exposed in a cyber attack.
-A TaaS service provider uses its own security analysis tools to assess the vulnerability of an application and make recommendations for reducing correcting and perceived security flaws.
+Application security testing - The purpose of application security testing is to identify potential vulnerabilities or attack vectors that could be exposed in a cyber attack.
+A TaaS service provider uses its security analysis tools to assess the vulnerability of an application and make recommendations for reducing correcting and perceived security flaws.

-Data Warehouse Testing - When your developers are building a data warehouse with millions of lines of data, manual verification of data quality and transformation accuracy is impossible due to the time constraints and the huge volume of information.
-A Testing-as-a-Service provider can create automated tests that measure data completeness, transformation accuracy, and overall data quality.
+Data warehouse testing - When your developers are building a data warehouse with millions of lines of data, manual verification of data quality and transformation accuracy is impossible due to the time constraints and the huge volume of information.
+A TaaS provider can create automated tests that measure data completeness, transformation accuracy, and overall data quality.

-Server Load & Performance Testing - Performance testing services include the analysis of user scenarios and transactions in a simulated production environment.
-Testing-as-a-Service providers can run simulations with a predetermined number of transactions, users, and views to assess the performance of your application under different server loads and conditions.
+Server load and performance testing - Performance testing services include the analysis of user scenarios and transactions in a simulated production environment.
+TaaS providers can run simulations with a predetermined number of transactions, users, and views to assess the performance of your application under different server loads and conditions.

 Sumo Logic's cloud-native platform can help IT organizations perform non-functional tests of applications deployed in cloud environments.
 Sumo Logic aggregates event log data from throughout the cloud infrastructure, giving developers real-time actionable insights into application security as well as operational and business performance.

-With Sumo Logic, software development teams can more easily manage requirements for non-functional testing while taking advantage of Testing-as-a-Service when further support, expertise, and capabilities are required.
+With Sumo Logic, software development teams can more easily manage requirements for non-functional testing while taking advantage of TaaS when further support, expertise, and capabilities are required.